 Understanding bond ETF liquidity

-Nearly 20 years of bond ETF history
+Over 20 years of bond ETF history

 Bond ETF liquidity: look beyond trading volume

-Investors are right to focus on liquidity, whether it’s an ETF, an individual security, or virtually any asset.
+Investors are wise to focus on liquidity, whether it’s an ETF, an individual security, or virtually any asset.
 Liquidity—the ability to buy or sell a security quickly and easily—is an important factor to understand and to monitor with any investment.

 Bond ETF creation and redemption

-For example, bond ETFs with relatively little trading volume can still trade at tight spreads if they invest in liquid markets such as U.S. Treasury bonds, investment-grade corporate debt, and mortgage-backed securities.
+This means that bond ETFs with relatively little trading volume can still trade at tight spreads if they invest in liquid markets such as U.S. Treasury bonds, investment-grade corporate debt, and mortgage-backed securities.

 How to do your homework on bond ETF liquidity